WebSockets

 Security

-Each user is assigned a randomly generated Socket Secret that they can retrieve at /api/users/me.
-This secret must be included in the headers (X-Socket-Secret) of every subsequent Socket.IO Handshake request to the server.
+Each user is assigned a randomly generated API-Key, which they can retrieve at /api/users/me.
+This api-key must be included in the headers (X-Api-Key) of every subsequent Socket.IO Handshake request to the server.